dhyani-lakshay/Line-Follower-Robot/README.md

 - Add PID control for smoother line following.
 - Implement obstacle avoidance features.
 - Improve chassis design for better stability.

----

-Feel free to add images of your robot and circuit diagram to the repository for better understanding.

----

-If you want, I can help create a basic folder structure suggestion for your project as well.
-Would that be helpful?